 "We're in a post-earnings season environment, and it would take a pretty major catalyst to move us significantly higher from here," said Art Hogan, managing director at Lazard Capital Markets in New York.

-S&P 500 futures fell 2.9 points and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures added 4 points and Nasdaq 100 futures rose 2.5 points.
+S&P 500 futures fell 2.8 points and were below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures fell 30 points and Nasdaq 100 futures dipped 2 points.

 The S&P 500 has risen for five of the past six weeks, gaining more than 7 percent over that period.
 The index closed at an all-time high on Friday, as did the Dow.
 The S&P's 50-day moving average, currently at 1,692.77, could serve as a support level in any market decline.

-American Eagle Outfitters plunged 17 percent in premarket trading a day after the retailer said its second-quarter profit would be hurt by weak sales and margins.
-A number of analysts subsequently downgraded their views of the stock.
+American Eagle Outfitters plunged 15 percent to $16.95 in premarket trading, a day after the retailer said its second-quarter profit would be hurt by weak sales and margins.
+A number of analysts downgraded the stock.

-Cognizant Tech rose 3.5 percent to $76 in premarket trading after the company reported a rise of 20 percent in its second-quarter revenue, while Fossil Group Inc rose 9.2 percent to $117.31 before the bell after its results.
+Cognizant Tech rose 4.9 percent to $77 in premarket trading after reporting a 20 percent rise in second-quarter revenue, while Fossil Group Inc rose 9.2 percent to $117.31 after its results.

-Archer Daniels Midland reported a drop in profits as crop supplies tightened, the sending shares 1.4 percent lower to $37.33 in premarket trading.
+Archer Daniels Midland reported a drop in profits as U.S. crop supplies tightened, the sending shares 1.4 percent lower to $37.33 in premarket trading.